orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 ## Monitoring with the Oscilloscope

-Helena is always excited when the Oscilloscope comes out - it has a colourful display and many buttons.
+Mini_orionrobots is always excited when the Oscilloscope comes out - it has a colourful display and many buttons.
 It was at this point we plugged the Pico into a breadboard.

 ![Breadboard connections and probes](/galleries/2021-03-06-raspberry-pi-pico-tones-with-helena/raspberry-pico-on-breadboard.jpg)